 Protecting against cyberattacks and assuring business continuity

-In 2018, recognizing that cybersecurity events at third parties pose an increased risk to our business continuity, our company enhanced our risk assessment and best practices.
-We held collaborative workshops to determine risks and remediation actions that foster mutually beneficial partnerships with our top suppliers.
-We will continue to build the cybersecurity program establishing a Center of Excellence for governance and guidance in 2019.
+We recognize that cybersecurity events at third parties pose an increased risk to our business continuity.
+In 2019, our company built a cyber resiliency supplier risk management program, including a Center of Excellence for governance, assessments of key suppliers and collaborative workshops to review risks and remediation actions.
+The program fosters mutually beneficial partnerships with our top suppliers.
+We continue to enhance the program to improve operational excellence and continuous monitoring capabilities.

 Supplier assessment for labor practices and human rights